-The Corporation's business, operations and financial condition may be affected by the financial, operational, environmental and safety risks associated with the exploration, development and production of oil and natural gas
+The Corporation's business, operations and financial condition may be affected by the financial, operational, environmental and safety risks associated with the exploration, development and production of oil and natural gas to find, acquire, develop and commercially produce oil and natural gas reserves.

-Oil and natural gas operations involve many risks that even a combination of experience, knowledge and careful evaluation may not be able to overcome.
-The long-term commercial success of the Corporation depends on its ability to find, acquire, develop and commercially produce oil and natural gas reserves.
 Without the continual addition of new reserves, the Corporation's existing reserves and the production therefrom, will decline over time as the Corporation produces from such reserves.
 A future increase in the Corporation's reserves will depend on both the ability of the Corporation to explore and develop its existing properties and its ability to select and acquire suitable producing properties or prospects.
 There is no assurance that the Corporation will be able to continue to find satisfactory properties to acquire or participate in.
 Moreover, management of the Corporation may determine that current markets, terms of acquisition or participation or pricing conditions make potential acquisitions or participation uneconomic.
 There is also no assurance that the Corporation will discover or acquire further commercial quantities of oil or natural gas.
 The success of the Corporation's business is highly dependent on its ability to acquire or discover new reserves in a cost-efficient manner as substantially all of the Corporation's cash flow is derived from the sale of the petroleum and natural gas reserves that it accumulates and develops.
 In order to remain financially viable, the Corporation must be able to replace reserves over time at a lesser cost on a per unit basis than its cash flow on a per unit basis.